TheElemental457/CPP/README.md

-This is just a github for all my c++ codes from 7th grade onwards Note that my code will get more efficient overtime!
+This is just a github for all my c++ codes from 7th grade onwards.
+Note that my code will get more efficient overtime!